 A silly little story that won, and was published in s provincial magazine.

 I had the idea to ask the editor if she’d be interested in another silly story about my life.
 This time, the story was not only published, but I was paid for it.
 And just like that I was a professional writer.

 It seemed too easy.

 But what I didn’t know then is that's what it feels like when you follow your passions.
 Easy.

-I’m the author of six non-fiction books for children including Sable Island: The Wandering Sandbar (Nimbus, 2011); and co-author of Spiritual Leaders: Top Picks (Visionary Insight Press, 2017); When Heaven Touches Earth, A Little Book of Miracles, Marvels, and Wonders (Hierophant, 2016) featuring James Van Praagh; The Empowerment Manual (Visionary Insight Press, 2015), and Breaking the Word Barrier: Stories of Adults Learning to Read (Goose Lane Editions, 2009).
+I’m the author of seven non-fiction books for children including Sable Island: The Wandering Sandbar (Nimbus, 2011); and co-author of Spiritual Leaders: Top Picks (Visionary Insight Press, 2017); When Heaven Touches Earth, A Little Book of Miracles, Marvels, and Wonders (Hierophant, 2016) featuring James Van Praagh; The Empowerment Manual (Visionary Insight Press, 2015), and Breaking the Word Barrier: Stories of Adults Learning to Read (Goose Lane Editions, 2009).

 Basically, I’m just following the joy.
 Following the breadcrumbs the Universe lovingly scatters in my path, coaxing me deeper and deeper into my dreams, providing everything I need along the way.

 And here's something else I discovered: I love to help others who’ve heard those same whispers; help them find and share their unique voices.
 Help them follow their joy and become passionpreneurs.

 I know what you’re thinking (it's the same thing I thought).
 How will you “earn” a living?